DVDTSB/dvd.tex/README.md

 ## How to use:
 - add the wanted file to your work folder
 - add `\input{tex/preamble}` to your `main.tex` file

+## To Do
+- make this an `.sty` file for easier customization
+- add examples